 Trying to represent the colors, logos and feel of official websites is an area cybercriminals are proficient in.
 The Comodo team identified the ICICI phishing email through IP, domain, URL analysis and image analysis and has notified the communication office of ICICI of its findings.

 “Through our specific IP and URL analysis – as well as the Comodo Threat Research Labs’ continuous monitoring and scanning of data from the users of Comodo’s security systems, our team was able to identify this specific phishing email scam and alert the public to it,” said Fatih Orhan, director of Technology for Comodo and the Comodo Threat Research Labs.
 “As a company, we work diligently to create innovative technology solutions that stay a step ahead of the cybercriminals and keep enterprises and IT environments safe.”

-The Comodo Threat Research Labs (CTRL) is made up of more than 40 IT security professionals, ethical hackers, computer scientists and engineers, all full-time Comodo employees, analyzing and filtering spam, phishing and malware from across the globe.
+The Comodo Threat Research Labs (CTRL) is made up of more than 40 IT web security software professionals, ethical hackers, computer scientists and engineers, all full-time Comodo employees, analyzing and filtering spam, phishing and malware from across the globe.
 With offices in the U.S., Turkey, Ukraine, the Philippines and India, the CASL team analyzes more than 1 million potential pieces of phishing, spam or other malicious/unwanted emails per day, using the insights and findings to secure and protect its current customer base and the at-large public, enterprise and Internet community.